-PHYS 501: QUANTUM PHYSICS I
+PHYS 501: QUANTUM PHYSICS I (Fall, 2011) --- SYLLABUS

-SYLLABUS - Fall, 2010

 Instructor: Kuniharu Kubodera

-Office: 516 Main St., Room 111 (until November 2010, when the Physics Department will move back to PSC, 712 Main St.)

-After this move, my office will be PSC 702-F.
+Office: PSC 702F, Phone: (803) 777-5274, e-mail: kubodera@sc.edu

+Required Text: "Quantum Mechanics" (Second Edition) D. J. Griffiths, Prentice Hall, ISBN 0-13-111892-7

+Prerequisite: A grade of C or better in PHYS 307 and MATH 242.

+Course Description:

-Phone: (803) 777-5274, e-mail: kubodera@sc.edu Required Text: "Quantum Mechanics" (Second Edition) by D. J. Griffiths, Prentice Hall, ISBN 0-13-111892-7 Prerequisite: A grade of C or better in PHYS 307 and MATH 242.
-Course Description: A self-contained treatment of quantum mechanics and its basic applications, beginning with the Schroedinger equation.
+A self-contained treatment of quantum mechanics and its basic applications, beginning with the Schroedinger equation.

 Learning Outcomes:

 The students first learn fundamental conceptual differences between classical and quantum physics and then they are guided to understand the fundamental meaning of the Schroedinger equation.
 They will learn the background and consequences of such revolutionary ideas as the statistical interpretation of wave functions, and the Heisenberg uncertainty principle.
 The students then will be trained in quantitative treatments of the Schroedinger equation and guided to apply it to several important solvable cases that have wide applications.
-Starting with the simplest one-dimensional problems, the students will become familiar with the treatment of full 3-dimensional problems, including the quantum mechanical description of angular momentum.
+Starting with the simplest onedimensional problems, the students will arrive at the treatment of full 3-dimensional problems, including the quantum mechanical description of angular momentum.
 The students will obtain a rigorous, quantitative understanding of one of the most important microscopic systems, the hydrogen atom.
 After learning the spins and the Pauli exclusion principle, the students will be able to grasp physics principles underlying the structure of atoms and the origin of the periodic table.

-To supplement the explanation of the Learning Outcomes, we list below in itemized forms the topics to be covered in this course: Week 1: Linear algebra as a tool for describing quantum mechanics Week 2-3: The Schroedinger equation, Born's statistical interpretation Week 4-5: Heisenberg's uncertainty principle, Time-independent Schroedinger equation Week 6-7: The harmonic oscillator, One-dimensional problems Week 8-9: Hilbert space, observables, Dirac notation, Three-dimensional Schroedinger equations Week 10-11; Quantum-mechanical treatment of angular momenta, The hydrogen atom Week 12-13: Multi-particle systems and symmetric and anti-symmetric states Week 14: Spin and the Pauli principle It is assumed that the students are reasonably familiar with basic linear algebra but, since a background knowledge of this subject is very important for understanding quantum mechanics, its essential points will be briefly recapitulated in class.
+To supplement the explanation of the Learning Outcomes, I list below in itemized forms the topics to be covered in this course:

+- Week 1: Linear algebra as a tool for describing quantum mechanics - Week 2-3: The Schroedinger equation Borns statistical interpretation - Week 4-5: Heisenbergs uncertainty principle Time-independent Schroedinger equation - Week 6-7: The harmonic oscillator Onedimensional problems - Week 8-9: Hilbert space, observables, Dirac notation Three-dimensional Schroedinger equations - Week 10-11; Quantum-mechanical treatment of angular momenta The hydrogen atom - Week 12-13: Multi-particle systems and symmetric and anti-symmetric states - Week 14: Spin and the Pauli principle

+It is assumed that the students are reasonably familiar with basic linear algebra but, since a background knowledge of this subject is very important for understanding quantum mechanics, its essential points will be briefly recapitulated in class.
 If you need more training in linear algebra, please contact me at an early stage, so that we can discuss possible remedial measures.

 Homework, Required Exercises, Exams and Grading:

 You are encouraged to solve for yourself as many exercise problems as possible in the textbook.
 When necessary, I will specify problems to be studied with particular care; these problems, to be called "required exercises", are likely candidates for the mid-term and final exam problems.
 Furthermore, some of the required exercises will be given as homework assignments.
-Please observe a deadline for homework.
+Please observe the deadline for homework.
 The final grade is determined by three components -

-- (1) Cumulative homework grade,
+(1) Cumulative homework grade,

-- (2) Midterm examination grade,
+(2) Midterm examination grade,

-- (3) Final examination grade.
+(3) Final examination grade.

 Each of these three components carries the same weight factor of 1/3.
-The grading scale is as follows:

-A: 90-100, B+: 83-89, B: 76-82, C+: 69-75, C: 60-68, D: 50-59 Extra Requirements for Graduate Students:
+The grading scale is as follows: A: 90-100, B+: 83-89, B: 76-82, C+: 69-75, C: 60-68, D: 50-59

+Extra Requirements for Graduate Students:

 Graduate students (as opposed to undergraduate students) are required to solve extra problems in homework and also in the midterm and final exams.
 These extra tasks will be specified explicitly on each occasion.

 Office Hours:

 I do not set up formal office hours.
-Please feel free to come to my office with your questions any time.
+Please feel free to come to my office with your questions any time, Monday through Friday.